 Step 2.
 Select the USB flash drive, then click on Erase button.

 Step 3.
-Select a file system, such as ExFAT, MS-DOS (FAT)/FAT32 or APFS, Mac OS Extended, etc.
+Select a file system, such as ExFAT, MS-DOS (FAT)/FAT32, APFS, or Mac OS Extended, etc.

 Step 4.
 Click on Erase button again to format the USB flash drive.
 Once the scan is completed, click on Done button.